Skip to Main Content

 How Jersey Barriers Got Their Name: The Birth and Evolution of Today’s Highway Barricades

-well-used concrete jersey barriers being delivered via flatbed to construction site
+concrete jersey barriers being delivered on flatbed in city

 New Jersey is known for a lot of things: beautiful shorelines, strong accents, and — whether you like it or not — not being able to pump your own gas.
 It is also where Jersey Barriers come from.
 You may not realize it, but you see them all the time.